TJRSchmidbauer/aiuto-vista/hardware/enclosure/README.md

 - SHA-256: `a4a02c17bde15460220753ae9005e1edd779837a3d6084155f440077f7377692`

 Import the model into a slicer without scaling.
 Choose print orientation, supports, layer height, and material settings to suit the printer and filament.
+I recomend "fuzzy skin" to match the print bed structure at the front of ScopeBuddy.

 The model is covered by the
 [ScopeBuddy Community License 1.0](../../LICENSE.md).
 Modified versions may be